hdShang/arxiv-daily/docs/cs-CL/2025-09-05/papers/250904794v1-personality-as-a-probe-for-llm-evaluation-method-trade-offs-and-down.md

 ---
 layout: default
-title: Personality as a Probe for LLM Evaluation: Method Trade-offs and Downstream Effects
+title: "Personality as a Probe for LLM Evaluation: Method Trade-offs and Downstream Effects"
 ---

 # Personality as a Probe for LLM Evaluation: Method Trade-offs and Downstream Effects